 B. Section 7451's Limiting Clause.

 Section 7451 classifies app-based drivers as independent contractors "with respect to the app-based driver's relationship with a network company."
 That language addresses the bilateral driver-to-company relationship, not third-party tort claims by injured passengers and members of the public.
 The opening "notwithstanding" clause enumerates only the Labor Code, the Unemployment Insurance Code, and Department of Industrial Relations orders.
 The Public Utilities Code is absent.
 The Civil Code is absent.
 Under California's surplusage canon, courts must give meaning to every word, and the thirteen-word limiting clause cannot be read out of the statute.
 (People v.
 Valencia (2017) 3 Cal.5th 347, 357.)
-Florida (Fla.
-Stat., sec.
-451.02) and Arizona (Ariz.
+Arizona (Ariz.
 Rev. Stat., sec.
-23-1603) classify app-based drivers as independent contractors "for all purposes" under state and local laws.
+23-1603) classifies app-based drivers as independent contractors "for all purposes" under state and local laws.
 Proposition 22's drafters knew how to write those words.
 They did not.

 C. The Deliberate Omission of the Public Utilities Code and Civil Code.